Roy Ripper talks to Tony Goodwin, Group CEO and Chairman of Antal

 ... and please, let's make a distinction between hustle and hassle!
 Let's not hassle people.

-I say this to my children now, it's not all about talent, it's not all about knowledge, it's not all about experience, it's about the motivation to put all of that into practice and that is what I believe hustling is.[NOTE: Want to grow your own successful recruitment business?
-You can do so with this free online course]
+I say this to my children now, it's not all about talent, it's not all about knowledge, it's not all about experience, it's about the motivation to put all of that into practice and that is what I believe hustling is.[NOTE: Want to get focus, motivation and confidence very month so that you can hustle in your recruitment business?
+Click here to learn more.]

 It is making things happen, and that's what I do still today 22 years on with Antal International.
 In fact, it's why I believe that the recruitment industry itself is constantly evolving, and the reason we have a whole host of very talented people in our business, in our profession, and in our industry.
 One of the things that sets them apart is their ability to hustle, to make things happen, to innovate, to use their initiative.